Adisutjipto Airport: Statistics

-Adisucipto International Airport was one of the busiest in the Java–Bali region.
+Adisucipto International Airport was once one of the busiest in the Java–Bali region.
 It had faced a growing trend in passengers over the past decade.
 The table below is based on data from PT Angkasa Pura I, who is responsible for management of the airport.

 Ground transportation

 Bus

-Shuttle buses serve several destinations from Adisucipto Airport; it is served by a bus operator DAMRI.
+Shuttle buses serve several destinations from Adisucipto Airport; it is served by the bus operator DAMRI.
 These fares are valid as of 20 July 2016.

 Trans Jogja, a bus rapid transit (BRT) of Yogyakarta opened several routes passing through the Adisucipto Airport which connects passengers to destinations around Yogyakarta, along with other Trans Jogja routes.

 Car and taxi

-The airport is located in Yogya to Solo road km.
+The airport is located on Yogya to Solo road km.
 9, which is a part of Indonesian National Route 17, and connects Adisucipto Airport to Yogyakarta city centre, as well as Solo.
 There is extensive car and motorcycle parking space available.
 Car rental and taxis are available.

 Rail

-Adisucipto Airport is connected with Maguwo Station.
-Maguwo Station is equipped with a tunnel which connects passengers to the airport.
+Adisucipto Airport is connected with Maguwo Station, which is connected to the airport via a tunnel.
 As of 2021, the station is served by KRL Commuterline Yogyakarta–Solo commuter rail, serving the Yogyakarta to Solo Balapan corridor.